Coronavirus Disease 2019 (COVID-19)

 We are aware that individuals with preexisting conditions, suppressed immune systems, and those older than 60 years of age are at increased risk of serious health complications, and even dying if they become ill with COVID-19.
 Older adults and those of any age with serious chronic medical conditions should postpone any non-essential domestic or international travel to minimize their risk from COVID-19.

-If you are experiencing the following; signs of respiratory illness, recent travel to an area with widespread ongoing transmission of COVID-19, and/or close contact with an individual with a confirmed case of COVID-19, we advise the following:
+If you are experiencing signs of respiratory illness, have recently traveled, and/or have had close contact with an individual with a confirmed case of COVID-19, we advise the following:

-- Stay home and avoid close contact with others.
+- Stay home for 14 days and avoid close contact with others.

 - Call your healthcare provider and tell them about your symptoms and recent travel before visiting their office.
 If you do not have a healthcare provider, you should contact NH DHHS at (603) 271-4496.
 If you need emergency or urgent care, call the facility prior to your visit.

-- Prevent the spread by staying at least six feet away from others and washing your hands often.
+- Prevent the spread by washing your hands often, staying at least six feet away from others, and wearing a face covering.

 Prevent the Spread

-The Nashua DPHCS recommends our community to prevent the spread of COVID-19 and other respiratory illness by the following:
+To prevent the spread of COVID-19 and other respiratory illness in our community, please practice the following:

 - Cover your mouth and nose when coughing and sneezing

-- Stay home unless you need to travel for essential needs (groceries, medications, medical supplies, caring for a loved one, or an essential job)
+- Stay home unless you need to travel for essential needs (groceries, medications, medical supplies, receiving medical care, caring for a loved one, or going to an essential job)

 - Do not touch your eyes, nose, and mouth with unwashed hands

-- Clean and disinfect objects and surfaces using standard cleaning products, according to the product’s manufacturer label.
+- Clean and disinfect frequently touched objects and surfaces using standard cleaning products, according to the product’s manufacturer label.
 Surfaces should be allowed to air dry.